NoLongerBreathedIn/vhdl-mmix/README.md

 Attempts to write a read-only register simply fail.
 Attempts to write read-only and read-write registers simultaneously succeed at writing read-write registers.

+Following up a multi-byte register with `.n` refers to the `n`th subregister of the proper width thereof.
+`.h` and `.l` refer to the first and last such subregisters, while `.mh` and `.ml` refer to the second and third of exactly four.

 MMIX special-register abbreviations and opcode abbreviations are treated as their MMIX numerical equivalents in the `V` field of `SET`.